 garnish per person:

-Lots of shredded reduced fat sharp cheddar cheese
+- Lots of shredded reduced fat extra sharp cheddar cheese

 - 1 cup cooked whole grain or high fiber spaghetti - or served over hotdogs to make chili dogs.

 - More hot sauce!
 Tabasco is the hot sauce of choice for this.

 - Bring 2 quarts of water and 1 teaspoon of salt to a boil in a large soup pot

 - While the water is boiling, spray a large saucepan with oil, and cook the onions over medium-low heat, stirring frequently, until you are ready to add them into the chili chili pot.
 They will be soft and browned around the edges - about 10 minutes.